Full Frame Bag: What It Is, and How to Pick the Right One

 — LEVA, 2023

-The takeaway from all that growth: more riders, on more kinds of bikes, all facing the same simple question — where does my tube, pump and phone go?
-For the large majority, the answer isn't a full-frame expedition bag.
-It's a compact triangle bag that carries the essentials low in the frame and gets out of the way.
-If you want the full-size single-bag setup instead, read our full guide and bikepacking options before committing.
+The takeaway from all that growth: more riders, on more kinds of bikes, all facing the same simple question, which is where the tube, pump and phone go.
+For the large majority the answer is a frame bag that carries the essentials low in the triangle and gets out of the way, and that is the Trail.
+Loading up for multi-day routes instead?
+Read our bikepacking frame bag guide and the sizing guide before committing.

 The bottom line